- Comparing metagenomic binning algorithms is difficult

 But if we get to play with data, which data to play with?

 Every corner of microbial ecology is filled with data.
 But the best data are the data that are in the progress of being analyzed so playing with it could end up being useful to its rightful owner as they go through it.

-Enter a spontaneous thread in anvi’o Slack channel by Jarrod Scott (who currently is a post-doctoral scientist at the Smithsonian Tropical Research Institute, Panama), which made it clear that he has been testing anvi-cluster-contigs on his ocean metagenomes.
+Enter a spontaneous thread in anvi’o Slack channel (which probably is not accessible anymore since we recently switched to Discord) by Jarrod Scott (who currently is a post-doctoral scientist at the Smithsonian Tropical Research Institute, Panama), which made it clear that he has been testing anvi-cluster-contigs on his ocean metagenomes.